radgrad/radgrad/gitbook/developerguide/installation.md

 app$ meteor npm run start
 ```

+This will invoke the "start" script in [package.json](https://github.com/radgrad/radgrad/blob/master/app/package.json), which initializes the database (if empty) with sample data.
 Go to [http://localhost:3000](http://localhost:3000) to confirm that the system is running:

 <img src="images/home-page.png" width="100%">